Mental Health Facilities Helena, MT

 St Peters Hospital Behavioral Health Unit

-St Peters Hospital Behavioral Health Unit is a mental health facility in Helena, MT, located at 2475 East Broadway Street, in the 59601 zip code.
+St Peters Hospital Behavioral Health Unit is a mental health treatment center in Helena, Montana, located at 2475 East Broadway Street, part of the 59601 zip code.
 St Peters Hospital Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
-St Peters Hospital Behavioral Health Unit provides dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-St Peters Hospital Behavioral Health Unit also supports people with serious mental illness, people with Alzheimer's or dementia and seniors or older adults.
-Some other services available at St Peters Hospital Behavioral Health Unit include case management and suicide prevention services.
+St Peters Hospital Behavioral Health Unit also offers couples/family therapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
+St Peters Hospital Behavioral Health Unit supports people with serious mental illness, seniors or older adults and people with Alzheimer's or dementia.
+St Peters Hospital Behavioral Health Unit also provides case management and suicide prevention services.

 Learn More